wifferlin/libcoap-basic/README.md

 # About
-A example to transform some data use libcoap there exit a server.c file that can transform:
+A example to transmission some data use libcoap there exit a server.c file that can deliver:

 * cpu core temperature
-* cpu informatiion (cpu name,cache size,memory size)
+* cpu information (cpu name,cache size,memory size)

-clint use a plugin on firefox
+client use a plugin on firefox
 Copper : https://addons.mozilla.org/en-US/firefox/addon/copper-270430/

  #funtion